 2. Bennett v.
 State Farm (2017) – Tornado Damage

-Secrets of State Farm Claims practices Exposed: After a tornado damaged their home, the Bennett family filed a claim with State Farm.
+Secrets of State Farm Homeowner Insurance Claims practices Exposed: After a tornado damaged their home, the Bennett family filed a State Farm Claims.
 The insurer offered a settlement that was far below the actual repair costs, leaving the family unable to fully restore their property.
 The case went to trial, where evidence showed State Farm had ignored key damage assessments.
 The jury awarded the Bennett’s $1.5 million in punitive damages, citing State Farm’s “reckless disregard” for its policyholders.

 Read more about the Bennett tornado damage claim case hereOr obtain State Farm Claims Help here.